opengovsg/docker-nginx-open-dev-ports/README.md

 # docker-nginx-open-dev-ports

 This is the Git repo of the Docker "[nginx open dev ports image](https://hub.docker.com/r/opengovsg/nginx-open-dev-ports)" based on nginx.
-It builds an nginx image that opens commonly used ports in development that serves basic HTTP responses.
+It builds an nginx image that opens commonly used ports in development that serve basic HTTP responses.

 <div align="center">
   <img src="./banner.png" alt="Banner">